Assessment and Diagnosis of Dry Eye

 There are a number of different causes of dry eye.
 At Collins Street Optometrists we place a strong emphasis on properly diagnosing why dry eye has developed.

-The first task for each case of dry eye is to determine whether it is aqueous-deficient (due to low tear volume) or evaporative (due to poor quality tear film), or a combination of both.
+In performing a comprehensive dry eye assessment, one of the most important tasks is to determine whether the dry eye case is aqueous-deficient (due to low tear volume) or evaporative (due to poor quality tear film), a combination of both, or some other factor such as incomplete blinking.
 We then investigate further to establish the cause of the low tear volume and/or the poor quality of the tear film.

-We rely on several key tests to do this; all but the first and last of these procedures are performed on the Oculus K5 keratograph.
-Once these procedures have been completed we are able to provide a diagnosis and explanation of the nature and severity of your dry eye condition.
+We rely on several key tests to do this; many of these procedures are performed on the Oculus K5 keratograph.
+Once these procedures have been completed we are better able to provide a more detailed explanation of the nature and severity of your dry eye condition.